 European Mangle Boards: The Fascinating Folk Art of Smoothing Laundry

 Working at a museum sure has its perks!
 Every day brings the opportunity to learn something new about my Norwegian heritage, its customs, and traditions.
-If you want to learn more about how an unexpected part-time job at Ringerikes Museum changed my life, you can do that here.
+If you want to learn more about Norwegian folk art, Ringerikes Museum, located an hour outside of Oslo, features several super interesting exhibitions that showcase Norwegian village culture.

 Lately, I've been researching the trusted old mangle board, which was used well into the 19th century to smooth laundry.
 I can't believe everything I uncovered about the mangle boards' origins and use.
 It's both exciting and surprising!